sendbird/sendbird-calls-android/README.md

 ## Handle a current call

 While a call is in progress, mute or unmute the caller’s microphone using the `directCall.muteMicrophone()` or `directCall.unmuteMicrophone()` method(s).
 If the callee changes their audio settings, the caller is notified via the `DirectCallListener.onRemoteAudioSettingsChanged()` listener.
+And, start or stop video using the `directCall.startVideo()` or `directCall.stopVideo()` method(s).
+If the callee changes their video settings, the caller is notified via the `DirectCallListener.onRemoteVideoSettingsChanged()` listener.

 ```java
 // Mute my microphone